Language-Research-Technology/ldac-profile/profile-text/profile.md

   items (objects) from a particular region.

 - Dataset and File entities (as per RO-Crate).
 Files may be referenced locally or via URI, e.g. from an API.
-If an RO-Crate contains files they MUST be linked to the root dataset using \`hasPart\` relationships as per the RO-Crate specification.
+If an RO-Crate contains files they MUST be linked to the root dataset as per the RO-Crate specification using either:
+  - \`hasPart\` relationships on the object(s), or
+  - \`isPartOf\` relationships on the file(s).

 NOTE: The terms Collection and Object are encoded in RO-Crate metadata using RepositoryCollection and